Lepozepo/cloudinary/README.md

 ## How to upload
 ### Step 1
-Configure your Cloudinary Credentials.
+Configure your Cloudinary Credentials and Delete Authorization Rules.
 SERVER SIDE AND CLIENT SIDE.

 ``` coffeescript
 #SERVER